 Instructions:

-- Add all dry rub ingredients to a small jar, put on the lid and shake very well until all ingredients are well combined.
+- Add all dry rub ingredients to a small jar.
+Put on the lid and shake very well until all ingredients are well combined.

 Notes:

-Bern
+Bern says

 We caught some King Salmon (also called Chinook) in Lake Ontario, and I made this rub to season the salmon pieces before grilling them.
 I used much less garlic powder because we don't like a strong garlic flavor.
 The salmon was very tasty, the sweetness from the brown sugar was nice, and the little heat from the red pepper flakes was just enough.
 I'll definitely use this rub again.
 We removed the skin so I put the rub on both sides of each fillet.

-Nicole B.
+Nicole B. says

 Wow, fresh caught salmon sounds amazing!
 I'm so happy to hear that you liked the dry rub!
 Thanks so much for coming back and sharing your review, it's much appreciated!